Redevelopment Authority announces promotions, new employees

 Taylor Gruenwald Named Commercial Development Associate

-In her new role, Taylor Gruenwald provides support to the Redevelopment Authority’s neighborhood revitalization initiative in all facets of community-enriching real estate development and redevelopment projects, with special focus on business districts located in target neighborhoods.
+In her new role, Taylor Gruenwald provides support to the Redevelopment Authority’s neighborhood revitalization initiative in all facets of community-enriching real estate development projects, with special focus on business districts located in target neighborhoods.
 She joined the Redevelopment Authority in 2016 after graduating from The Ohio State University’s Knowlton School of Architecture with a City and Regional Planning degree.
 Taylor has participated in the Cincinnati USA Regional Chamber’s HYPE program; is active in St. Bernard’s Community Improvement Corporation; and served as a mentor in the 2017 ULI Al. Neyer UC Competition.

 About the Greater Cincinnati Redevelopment Authority: